Watsi engineer, skier, surfer

 Jeremy's Story

 Jeremy joined Watsi on August 5th, 2014.
-Nine years ago, Jeremy joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Jeremy's most recent donation traveled 8,600 miles to support Mu, a 62-year-old woman from Thailand, to fund hip replacement surgery.
+Eleven years ago, Jeremy joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Jeremy's most recent donation traveled 8,500 miles to support Talia, an aspiring pilot from Kenya, to fund treatment for hearing loss.

 Teams